Cllr. Nancy Warne (chair)

 I work at Charity Farm Countrystore, as a buyer and manager in the clothing, gifts and garden areas.
 I have various qualifications in garden design and horticulture from Hadlow College.

-I was chair of the PTFA at Colliers Green Primary School and have been a member of the Parish Council since March 2016.
+I was chair of the PTFA at Colliers Green Primary School and have been a member of the Parish Council since March 2016 and was elected borough councillor for the Cranbrook and Benenden ward in May 2019.
 I was delighted to be chosen to be the chair of the NDP Steering Group in October, as I am ridiculously devoted to my home town and it’s people.
 I passionately believe that this project offers us an exciting opportunity to help shape a sustainable future for our parish.